Hinrichsta/SP25-CYBR8950/HomeAutomation/Tuya.md

     - Plain username and password.
 - **Data Transmission Security**
     - HTTP or HTTPs, this depends on the model of device you have purchased as older devices are HTTP only and use HTTP only Tuya services.
-    - Only communicates over Wireless 2.4ghz with standard WPA#.
 - **Physical Security**
     - These devices can usually be flashed with third party firmware.
     - But no physical connection (port) other than the AC electrical connection.